dsrw/enu/docs/book/intro/config.md

 - `god_mode`: Makes hidden units slightly visible, and allows editing locked units. `false` by default.

-- `mega_pixels`: The render resolution, in mega pixels.
+- `megapixels`: The render resolution, in mega pixels.
 Increase for more detail.
 Decrease for better performance. `2.0` by default.

-- `start_full_screen`: Whether to start Enu full screen, or in a window. `true` by default.
+- `full_screen`: Whether to start Enu full screen, or in a window. `true` by default.

 - `semicolon_as_colon`: Both `;` and `:` will be interpreted as `:`, allowing
   `:` to be typed without shift.
 Sometimes useful for new typists. `false` by